giacomofedrigo/dncs-lab/README.md

 # Design

+Authors and Notes
+This project has been developed by Giacomo Fedrigo (mat.
+204788) and Luigi Dorigatti (mat.
+204896)equal parts.

 ## Address informations

 | Device       | Network       | Subnet          | Broadcast     | Hosts | Host-min      | Host-max      |